openebs-archive/openebs-docs/docs/uglocalpv-device.md

      Helm key: helper.image
      </div>

    - Specify the list of block devices for which BlockDevice CRs must be created.
-A comma seperated values of path regular expressions can be specified.
+A comma separated values of path regular expressions can be specified.
      <div class="co">
      Default value: all
      YAML specification: data."node-disk-manager.config".filterconfigs.key["path-filter"].include on ConfigMap(openebs-ndm-config)
      Helm key: ndm.filters.includePaths
      </div>

    - Specify the list of block devices for which BlockDevice CRs must not be created.
-A comma seperated values of path regular expressions can be specified.
+A comma separated values of path regular expressions can be specified.
      <div class="co">
      Default value: "loop,fd0,sr0,/dev/ram,/dev/dm-,/dev/md"
      YAML specification: data."node-disk-manager.config".filterconfigs.key["path-filter"].exclude on ConfigMap(openebs-ndm-config)